Get

 Here’s a quick look at some examples:

-• In Roeland Park (Kansas), you’re only allowed to own two mature (six months or older) dogs.
-As for pups, if you have more than a litter, a permit will be required
+• In Roeland Park (Kansas), you can only have two mature (six months or older) dogs.
+As for pups, if you have more than a litter, a permit will be required.

 • In Buffalo (New York), the laws are similar to Oakland.
-Three dogs: that’s the maximum number.
-Going over that will automatically turn your house into a kennel
+Three dogs is the maximum number.
+Going over that will automatically turn your house into a kennel.

 How Much Does a License/Permit Cost?

 Special permits for owning “extra” pets usually don’t cost more than $100.
-Get in contact with local authorities to know how much you’ll have to pay for the privilege of having more than 2–4 dogs in your house.
-Also, do keep in mind that animal licenses often mean regular inspections by city officials and additional rules.
+You can contact the local authorities to see how much you’ll have to pay to have more than four dogs in your house.
+Also, remember that animal licenses require regular inspections by city officials and additional rules.

 woman owner and her boxer dog at home